P5-Tacos/P5-Tacos-thrift-store/README.md

 ## Structure of the Website (front end)

 These bullets highlight the structure of the templates (front end) of the website and what each page's function is.
 The inclusion of this section is to demonstrate the scale of the website.
-Be sure to check out our [wow section]() down below
+Be sure to check out our [wow section](https://github.com/P5-Tacos/P5-Tacos-thrift-store#wow) down below

-- **Landing page** landing page to navigate throughout each of the 3 main sections
+- **[Landing page](http://delnorteeats.cf/)** landing page to navigate throughout each of the 3 main sections.
+Notice the css on hover.
+Need to improve css for mobile users and assesibility guidelines
 	- **[Time to Thrift](http://delnorteeats.cf/time_to_thrift/)** - First project landing page
 		- **[home page:](http://delnorteeats.cf/time_to_thrift/)** displays all items within the system
 			- **clothes info:** the page after clicking on the item photos on the home page (accessible by clicking the images on the homepage) will redirect user to the shopping cart (guest dashboard)